Choominator/pushd/README.md

     $ nc -u localhost:7734

-Nothing will happen, and no shell prompt will be displayed after this command, which is normal.

-To register a device group, enter the following JSON code in a single line:

-    {"group": "Choom", "device": "1ac599f0f90a6d178cec1f2298d51da23ab4717c7cc6896d707cdd9b90a02799"}
+And then entering the following JSON code:

+    {"device": "be6406fe9e686c11f999c9d47e33b41be56be48f0c77570423bb89f5b51cf127", "group": "Choom"}

 Which should result in the following additional log messages being displayed by `pushd` on its terminal:

-    pushd[1]: Received a packet with a 97 byte registration request pushd[1]: Received registration request to assign the device token 1ac599f0f90a6d178cec1f2298d51da23ab4717c7cc6896d707cdd9b90a02799 to group Choom
+    pushd[1]: Received a packet with a 97 byte registration request pushd[1]: Received registration request to assign the device token be6406fe9e686c11f999c9d47e33b41be56be48f0c77570423bb89f5b51cf127 to group Choom

-After registering the device token, you are now ready to send push notifications to the registered device group.
+After registering the device token, you will be ready to send push notifications to the registered device group.

 To send a notification you must first switch to the notification request port, so press Control+C on the `nc` terminal to return to the shell and enter the following command: